ncp38/cs142-f23/projects/proj1/index.md

 The winner is player 1!
 ```

-## What to turn in
+# *What to turn in*

+### 1. Program

 Through Canvas, turn in your `Nim.java` file.

+- You should use [good programming style](../../coding-style) when writing your program, except that you don't
+  need to use functions in Java because we haven't fully learned them yet.
+You may use them if you so desire.
+  All other style guidelines, including proper indentation and comments, should be followed.

+- In particular, be sure to include a block comment at the top of your program with your name and the statement
+  ``I have neither given nor received unauthorized aid on this program.''

+### 2. Questions

 Additionally, upload a text file answering the following questions:
 - What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?
 - Describe whatever help (if any) that you received.
 Don't include readings, lectures, and exercises, but do
   include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.